jauntywunderkind/traffic-light-headsup/README.md

 # Front End Tasks

-# Render a traffic light
+## Render a traffic light

 Show a traffic light in a user friendly format on a smartphone, via a web application.
 Provide a manual way to switch the light between phases (red/yellow/green).

 Later this will serve as the visual backbone of the final application.

-# Send location data to server
+## Send location data to server

 Ongoingly ask geo-location information via the [geolocation](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation/watchPosition) web specification.
 Send this data to the server at regular interval.

 Later, the server will use this data to figure out what intersections to send to the client.

-# Send the client local intersection data
+## Send the client local intersection data

 Listen to local intersection data sent from the server.
 The server must adjust which intersection it sends data from.

+## Create MobX models

+We're hoping MobX makes this program simple to write- new data updates are simply written to the store, and MobX recalulates whatever is needed & renders the results.
+Create data-models for our data, and setup mobx.

 # Judging Criteria